Blake-Madden/tinyexpr-plusplus/README.md

   - `average`: returns the means for a range of values (accepts 1-7 arguments).
   - `cot`: returns the cotangent of an angle.
   - `combin`: alias for `ncr()`, like the **Excel** function.
+  - `clamp`: contrains a value to a range.
   - `fact`: alias for `fac()`, like the **Excel** function.
   - `if`: if a value is true, then returns second value; otherwise, returns third.
   - `max`: returns the maximum of a range of values (accepts 1-7 arguments).